adsarwate/advising-notes/GraduateResearch.md

 Social media is currently a totally optional thing -- lots of prominent researchers do not have Twitter accounts.
 However, if it is something you are comfortable with, you might consider creating a Twitter account to engage with other members of the academic community (and the public more broadly).
 The downsides are standard: social media can be a total waste of time and attention.
 The upsides are that you might get a better sense of what kind of research is interesting to people/generates a lot of attention.

 If you already have a Twitter handle, keep in mind that people who read your papers will automatically connect your Twitter handle with your role as a researcher.
-This is a hazard
+This is a hazard depending on what you do publicly on twitter.

 ### Update LinkedIn